mammaldev/ng-mm-route/README.md

 ## Route definitions

 Your route definitions are how you associate a URL with a view (and often a controller).
-The `mm.route` module makes it easy to add user roles into the equation.
+The `mmRoute` module makes it easy to add user roles into the equation.
 The object passed to `mmRouteProvider.setRoutes` should have keys corresponding to user roles at the top level.
 Here's an example: